 - Information about Exempt Research

-- Request for Approval in Concept This form is used only for funded projects when the funding agency has approved an initial period for development of the final protocol and related study materials.
+- Request for Preliminary IRB Determination (formerly Approval in Concept) This form is used only for funded projects that lack definite plans for the involvement of human subjects because time after the award is needed to develop the final protocol and related study materials.
 A complete copy of the grant proposal must be submitted with the request.

 Informed Consent Document Templates

 Using one of these templates will help ensure that all of the consent elements required by the regulations are included in your document.
 The template is only a guide and you may modify the document to meet the needs of your research.
 However, it is very important that you include all of the consent elements in your document unless your study falls into one of the categories of exempt research.

 Informed consent documents should use an 11pt. font or larger.
 Please do not include titles such as Attachment or Appendix on the consent form, as the approved document will be stamped with the IRB approval stamp.
 Please leave a 1 1/2-inch margin at the top of the document to accommodate the stamp.